ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 Increasingly, people began to notice strange manifestations of some kind of power in Gond.
 One night, he had his sword out for maintenance—oiling and polishing.
 He had noticed the quality of the metal increasing gradually since his experience at the temple.

 Pell seemed to take notice too.
 "I could have sworn that old pig sticker of yours was plain iron," he joked.
 "More suited for hoeing turnips than fighting.
-But that blade is pure sword-steel—or I'm a three-legged mule."
+But that blade is pure sword-steel or I'm a three-legged mule."

 "Just proper maintenance—oiling and polishing bringing out the sword's own qualities," replied Gond.
 "You should try it on your own sword."

 "If I could turn iron into steel by oiling and polishing, I'd be fat and rich."

-Gond's abilities continued to manifest in other ways as well: calming frightened animals with a touch, sensing weather changes hours in advance.
-With the authority these powers seemed to give him in the others' eyes, Gond took on more responsibilities.
-His tactical insights proved unnaturally sharp, his instincts for danger increasingly reliable.
-The community grew but remained manageable, a sense of security developing among the refugees.

-Slowly the group of refugees had grown into a community.
-Each night they gathered around a communal fire and shared a meal.
+***

 On one particularly nice evening, Gond addressed the group.
 "We've found our sanctuary."
 His voice carried quiet authority.
 "But safety isn't guaranteed.
 We must stay vigilant, ready to defend this home."